Compensate-Operations/compensate-challenge/README.md

 ## The task

-Your challenge is to create an application that can be used to help optimize how Compensate purchases credits.
+Your challenge is to create an application that can be used to help optimize how Compensate purchases CO2 products.

 The application must be a command line application which takes a path to a JSON file as a command line argument.

 This JSON file will contain a JSON array of available projects.
-Project object contains information like project ID, group, project type, co2_volume, price of emission reduction unit, min and max credits available to be bought from this project, time and continent.
+Project object contains information like project ID, group, project type, co2_volume, price of one product unit, min and max number of units available to be bought from this project, time and continent.

 One important thing is the time field.
 It describes how long it takes to capture all the CO2 from the atmosphere.
 Time unit is `day`, `month` or `year`.
 For example reforestation is cheap, but the growth of the trees can take more than a hundred years.
 You can assume that the carbon removal process is linear, so that if reforestation takes one hundred years to complete, after fifty years 0.5 of the target value has been captured.